13 Types of Stoves to Suit Your Kitchen & Cooking Style

 Once whatever types of pots are removed, the heating stops too.
-However, the biggest drawback with an induction stove is that you need to use utensils that are designed specifically for these stoves.
+However, the biggest drawback with an induction stove is that you need to use pots and pans that are designed specifically for these induction stoves.

 This adds to the already expensive price tag that an induction stove carries.
 The stove also tends to buzz and click at extremely high settings, but this can be remedied by using heavy cookware.

 Electric stoves may be eco-friendly and convenient, but they’re less controllable than traditional gas stoves, despite their decently quick heating time.

 But when you’re looking to simmer something for a long time without risking burning the food, an electric stove is your best bet.
 The glass tops offer convenient cleaning, though after time you'll need to remove the cloudiness from the glass top and scrape off some gunk.
 It's easy though.

 Electric stoves are popular, easily available and also quite inexpensive, making them a great option for those on a budget.
 They’re also quite easy to clean, regardless of whether the stovetop features coils or is as smooth as a baby’s bottom.

 You also don’t need an ignitor for such different types of stoves.
 The lack of an open flame makes them much safer, but as mentioned earlier, the heating time is much slower than a gas stove and adjusting the temperature is harder as these stoves are slower to respond.

 Lastly, these stoves require electricity, so in the case of a blackout, you should have other alternatives planned.
 You may also have to use only specific cookware with some electric stoves, as the stovetop can get damaged or even shatter if you’re not careful.